 (e) confirmation that the program is duly recognized by the appropriate branch of the Ministry of Education in Alberta;

 (f) a declaration that the program will attend and participate in the annual dental assisting programs meeting hosted by the College;

 (g) a declaration that the program will apply to the College for approval of any major proposed changes with respect to curriculum content, program delivery, enrollment pre-requisites, faculty to student ratios, enrolment numbers or program length; and,

-(h) a declaration that the program is committed to providing a progress report to the Registrar, or their delegate, at least every six (6) months following the date provisionally approved program status is granted;
+(h) a declaration that the program is committed to providing a progress report to the Registrar & CEO, or their delegate, at least every six (6) months following the date provisionally approved program status is granted;

-(4) The Registrar, or their delegate, reserves the right to request further information and evidence that the Registrar, or their delegate, considers necessary to assess an application under this policy.
+(4) The Registrar & CEO, or their delegate, reserves the right to request further information and evidence that the Registrar & CEO, or their delegate, considers necessary to assess an application under this policy.

 (5) Provisionally Approved programs applying for approval of any major changes with respect to curriculum content, program delivery, enrollment pre-requisites, faculty to student ratios, enrolment numbers or program length must submit the program change fee payment.

 Approved Program status may be achieved and maintained by an Alberta dental assisting program that has met the requirements as determined by Council.